 Moxifloxacin injection is used to treat bacterial infections in many different parts of the body.

 Moxifloxacin belongs to the class of medicines known as quinolone antibiotics.
 It works by killing bacteria or preventing their growth.
-However, moxifloxacin will not work for colds, flu, or other virus infections.
+However, Moxifloxacin will not work for colds, flu, or other virus infections.

-moxifloxacin is to be given only by or under the direct supervision of your doctor.
+Moxifloxacin is to be given only by or under the direct supervision of your doctor.

-Moxifloxacin and I.V. are indicated for the treatment of adults ( ≥ 18 years of age) with infections caused by susceptible strains of the designated microorganisms in the conditions listed below.
+Moxifloxacin Tablets and I.V. are indicated for the treatment of adults ( ≥ 18 years of age) with infections caused by susceptible strains of the designated microorganisms in the conditions listed below.
 Acute Bacterial Sinusitis caused by Streptococcus pneumoniae, Haemophilus influenzae, or Moraxella catarrhalis.

 Acute Bacterial Exacerbation of Chronic Bronchitis caused by Streptococcus pneumoniae, Haemophilus influenzae, Haemophilus parainfluenzae, Klebsiella pneumoniae, methicillin-susceptible Staphylococcus aureus, or Moraxella catarrhalis.